iXyles/fortnite-basic-api/README.md

 # fortnite-basic-api
-Basic Fortnite API for stats and sever status built with async/await
+Basic Fortnite API for stats and server status built with async/await

 Inspired by other repos about Fortnite API's as: